 If you’ve spent any time on TikTok recently, you may have come across the neurodivergent side of the platform (we’re ADHDsupergirls over there, go follow us!).
 Thousands of teenage girls and adult women are reporting their struggles with ADHD, anxiety, autism, and other neurodivergencies that is really shedding a light on how inefficient and ineffective the current diagnostic criteria is for recognizing the symptoms of ADHD in girls.

-That’s how many women in their 50s and 60s are just now getting diagnosed and realizing their their struggles aren’t because they couldn’t “handle life” or were “a mess” they just had untreated ADHD.
+That’s how many women over 30 just now getting diagnosed and realizing that their struggles aren’t because they couldn’t “handle life” or were “a mess” they just had untreated ADHD.

-Even though clinicians and psychiatrists are catching up to the issue, it still hasn’t made its way fully into the classroom setting.
-That means that if you are a teen girl, and your parents don’t recognize the signs of ADHD in teenage girls, you may be wondering, “do I have ADHD as a teenage girl?”
+Even though clinicians and psychiatrists are catching up to the issue, it still hasn’t made its way fully into the classroom setting or some pediatricians’ offices.

 I am not a medical professional.
 I am just a mother to at least two daughters with ADHD (diagnosed by professionals- I have three daughters total, but the youngest is too young to diagnose).

-I also likely have undiagnosed ADHD, as does my husband.
+I was recently diagnosed with ADHD as well.
 We are a neurodivergent family.

 Anything that I say here is just what I’ve observed in my own family and learned through the process of getting a diagnosis for my daughters.
-If you suspect you might have the signs of ADHD as a teenage girl, discuss with your family whether looking into speaking with a professional would make sense for you.
+If you suspect that your daughter or that you might have the signs of ADHD in girls, discuss with your family whether looking into speaking with a professional would make sense for you.

 Why is that?

-It’s because by the time you are a teenager, you’ve already learned how to be socially acceptable.
-You’re not going to present with the same symptoms as the third grade boys who are bouncing off the walls and distracted by every noise in the classroom.
+By the time a girl is a teenager, they have already learned how to be socially acceptable.
+They are not going to present with the same symptoms as the third-grade boys who are bouncing off the walls and distracted by every noise in the classroom.

-When my eldest was a young girl (she’s 14 now), she had some of the classic symptoms of ADHD in girls but she also had some of the symptoms of ADHD that boys often have, which made it easier to recognize her ADHD.
+When my eldest was a young girl (she’s 15 now), she had some of the classic symptoms of ADHD in girls but she also had some of the symptoms of ADHD that boys often have (see ADHD symptoms in girls vs boys), which made it easier to recognize her ADHD.